n-rosati/CIS4820/readme.txt

 14. Player Controls
 -------------------
 Players can now be drawn.
-This is necessary to see other players in a networked game.
+This is necessary to see other players in x networked game.
 Players are gray with red eyes.

 The functions to control the players are identical to the mob control functions with the names changed to indicate they control players.